tmwatchanan/hw0-addition-program/README.md

-# Homework 0: Add Program
+# Homework 0: Addition Program
 > *CAUTION*: Please do NOT edit any file not related to your program. (e.g., .gitginore, README.md)

 ---